codexstanford/vscode-epilog-pjames27/README.md

 A Language Server extension which provides language support for Epilog, the logic programming language developed at Stanford University and used in Prof. Michael Genesereth's CS 151 course.

 ## Features
 - Provides syntax highlighting for the Epilog programming language.
-By default, syntax highlighting is applied to .epilog, .hdf, and .hrf files.
+By default, syntax highlighting is applied to .hdf, and .hrf files.
 - Provides a "Run Script" command which allows Epilog queries to be run from a .epilogscript file.
 - Provides a "Consolidate" command which can be run to gather and save content from referenced files into a single file.
+- Enables decomposition by allowing reference to metadata, data, and rules from other files of the same type.

 ## Usage Notes
 See the "File types" section below.